redfieldchristabel/my-digital-id-signet/README.md

 │ ├── signetserver.jks
 | └── signetserver_trustedca.jks
 ```
+Your stucture will look like this after completing all the step below

-Follow these steps to create and prepare the required keystore files:
+## Follow these steps to create and prepare the required keystore files:
 ### Step 1: Run init_keys.sh

 Navigate to your project directory.